 No matter the circumstances, filing for divorce forever changes the lives of both parties, bringing about both emotional and logistical issues.
 It can be difficult to navigate through the legal system when filing for divorce, especially by yourself.
-An Iowa divorce attorney can help you understand how to file for divorce in Iowa and fight for a favorable outcome.
+A Des Moines, Iowa divorce attorney can help you understand how to file for divorce in Iowa and fight for a favorable outcome.

 Requirements for Divorce